nightfallai/nightfall_code_scanner/README.md

     - exclusionType specifies either a REGEX or WORD_LIST
     - regex field specifies a regex to trigger, if you choose to use REGEX type
     - matchType could be either PARTIAL or FULL, To be a full match, the entire finding must match the regex pattern or word exactly, whereas findings containing more than just the regex pattern or word are considered partial matches.
-Example: suppose we have a finding of "4242-4242" with exclusion regex of 4242, if you use PARTIAL, this finding will be deactivated, while FULL then not, since the regex only matches partial of the finding
+Example: suppose we have a finding of "4242-4242" with exclusion regex of 4242.
+If you use PARTIAL, this finding will be deactivated, while FULL not, since the regex only matches partial of the finding

 ## Additional Configuration